miyakoAki4828/Dol-Miyako-Mods/png文件+代码(需自行修改html)/wombs/README.txt

 thank you, 一个范例° .

 Thanks to Winter Love Song; it is convenient to test with your integrated package.

+Thanks to lune for helping to point out the issues.

+Thanks to JeremieLyoko for the assistance; your help has given me the motivation to continue improving.

+Thanks to all friends who provided feedback and testing screenshots, as well as those who reported issues.

 Supports modifications, redistributions, and integrations.
 No need to mention the author.